marcjulianschwarz/obsidian-raycast/DOCUMENTATION.md

 ### Contributing to the Obsidian API

 The Obsidian API should not use any Raycast specific features.
 It should work as a standalone package to interface with the Obsidian app and the notes of vaults.
+Add functions to the `internal` folder of the API and only expose necessary methods in the public `index.ts` by either re-exporting them, adding them to the existing namespaces or creating new ones.

 All functionality related to Raycast can be placed in the `api`, `components`, `utils`, `tools` folders.

 ## Raycast Commands